Orion (character): Fictional character biography

-During Simonson's series, Orion was able to obtain the Anti-Life Equation, a mathematical equation stating that "there is no free will, only Darkseid".
-Darkseid has coveted the Anti-Life Equation for aeons to take complete control of the entire Multiverse.
+During Simonson's series, Orion obtained the Anti-Life Equation, a mathematical equation that can eliminate free will.
+Darkseid has coveted the Equation for eons to take control of the multiverse.
 Orion's mother lied to him about Darkseid not being his father.
 He then went to Apokolips and confronted Darkseid about his parentage.
-They fought for control of Apokolips with Orion refusing to use the Anti-Life Equation as a matter of pride and his warrior's code.
+They fought for control of Apokolips with Orion refusing to use the Equation as a matter of pride and his warrior's code.
 He defeated Darkseid and gained control of Apokolips.
-With the Anti-Life Equation, Orion went to Earth to begin creating intergalactic peace.
-He used the Anti-Life Equation to turn Earth into a utopian world by usurping all free will and following only his guidance.
-The lack of free will began disrupting the balance of the Multiverse as Earth is the linchpin holding it all together.
-It was then revealed that Darkseid, with guidance from Metron, allowed Orion to defeat him.
-They planned the defeat so that Darkseid could understand the potential of the Anti-Life Equation.
+With the Equation, Orion went to Earth to begin creating intergalactic peace.
+He used the Equation to turn Earth into a utopian world by usurping all free will and following his guidance.
+The lack of free will began disrupting the balance of the multiverse as Earth is the linchpin holding it all together.
+It was then revealed that Darkseid, with guidance from Metron, allowed Orion to defeat him so that Darkseid could understand the potential of the Equation.

 Orion has served two terms with the Justice League.
 He first demanded to join the League alongside his friend Lightray.
 They were accepted as Leaguers and stayed on until after the battle with the Evil Eye.
 Later, Orion and Big Barda were sent as agents of New Genesis to serve in the JLA.
-During his time in the League, Orion helped to defeat Starro when its actions put almost the entirety of North America to sleep and aided Green Lantern, Steel, Plastic Man, and Barda in capturing a White Martian that had regained its original memory.
+During his time in the League, Orion helped to defeat Starro when its actions put almost the entirety of North America to sleep and aided Green Lantern, Steel, Plastic Man, and Barda in capturing a White Martian who had regained its original memory.
 On one occasion, Orion and other Leaguers were abducted by the temporarily insane Adam Strange as part of a plot to defeat a telepathic race.
-Steel, John Henry Irons was forced to steal Orion's Mother Box and use it as a telepathic shield.
-Orion was enraged that his Mother Box was devoting to much energy and focus in keeping him calm to do anything else.
-Orion and Barda's central mission was to help mobilize Earth's heroes against the coming of the omnipotent, Old God tech-cosmic weapon known as Mageddon.
+Steel (John Henry Irons) was forced to steal Orion's Mother Box and use it as a telepathic shield.
+Orion was enraged that his Mother Box was devoting too much energy and focus in keeping him calm to do anything else.
+Orion and Barda's central mission was to help mobilize Earth's heroes against the coming of the omnipotent, Old God tech-cosmic weapon Mageddon.
 Orion gave his Mother Box to Oracle for safe-keeping while he confronted Mageddon at full ferocity; channeling his inherited fury from Darkseid.
 Oracle used it to set up a telepathic, online network that could coordinate Earth's defending heroes as they fought to stop wars that Mageddon's mind controlling presence was inciting.
 Once Mageddon was defeated, Orion and Barda resigned from the Justice League.